etkaar/nftm/README.md

 # How to Use

+Just download the code as ZIP file.
 In following example, we will copy the script files to `/etc/firewall`:

 ```
 mkdir /etc/firewall/conf/presets/enabled